top of page

 Papa and Grandma

 My grandmother and grandfather were major influences in our lives.
 We called them Papa and Grandma.
-Or if we were being formal, Papa was the “Colonel” He had been a career army officer and he all the swords, uniforms and field tents to prove it.
-Grandma was a classic good soul.
+Or if we were being formal, Papa was the “Colonel.”
+He had been a career army officer with all the swords, uniforms and field tents to prove it.
+Grandma was a classic warm presence in our lives.

 Papa was a dynamo that rarely stopped moving.
 He had a shop out back of the main house and could make anything including his own power tools.
-As a boy who liked to make things, this was heaven for me.
+As a boy who liked to make things, so his shop was heaven for me.
 Later as things became more difficult at home, their love was most comforting to me.
-I always felt encouraged by them even when I didn't perform in school.
+I always felt encouraged by them even when I wasn't performing well in school.

-In my life I have learned our families are the best and the toughest relationships of our lives.
+In my life I have learned our families are the best and the toughest relationships we have.
 We know too much about each other.
 We have too much history together.
 We had a saying in spiritual communities “if you feeling enlightened, go home for the holidays”.
 In spite of the challenges we experienced in our family system over the years, we still enjoy each others company and are supportive of each other all these years later.
-When I hear stories from others about their family experiences, ours in comparison was tame.
+When I hear stories from others about their family experiences, ours was tame in comparison.

 Aunts a Lot